 Just Browsing?
 Our website has lots of useful information.
 Below you will find an overview of maintenance in Colorado and links to other useful information.

+You have probably come to this site because you are curious as to whether or not or how much you or the other party will have to pay in maintenance.
 There are provisions in Colorado laws to provide for Spousal maintenance, formerly known as “alimony.”
 If you have been married and are seeking separation or divorce, you may need to consider maintenance.
 If your income is different from that of your spouse, you may be entitled to, or required to pay, spousal maintenance.
+As the length of your marriage goes up and the difference in earnings of the spouses grows, the probability of maintenance increases drastically.
 Wessels & Arsenault, LLC and its Colorado Attorneys are equipped to address the issue of maintenance if it is to be an issue in your case.
 We will not let you pay more than you owe, nor receive less than you are entitled to under the law.
 Further, if you are owed maintenance, we can help bring the other party into compliance with the order of the court.

 Different types of Maintenance: